billyfish/earmark/readme.md

  * **View - Toolbar rows**: This submenu allows you to specify the number of rows that the toolbar will use.
 This can be useful if you find that the window is too wide for your display.
+ * **View - Internal**: This menuitem can be toggled on and off.
+If it is on, then the preview pane in the right-hand area of the application will be used to display the HTML that is generated from the Markdown source.
+If this is off, then the OS Launch Handler will be used instead where you can choose a fully-fledged browser to use.

 ## Future: